-You’re trying to impress and woo the prospect into returning to the website and making a purchase, but they usually need more time to consider their options.
+You’re trying to impress and woo the prospect into returning to the website and making a purchase because they usually need more time to consider their options.

 During the interest stage, the customer is intrigued by your product or service but needs more convincing to close the deal.

-They may be conducting internet research, reading reviews, comparison shopping, and considering their options.
+They may be considering their options by conducting research, reading reviews, or comparison shopping.